Transformative Learning: Building the Foundation for Next Stage Organizations

 Pathways and practices to explore the hidden promise and possibilities of the liminal space…

-The narratives, metaphors, paradigms, and structures that wove the foundations of the current reality are unraveling — unraveling at an unforeseen pace; however, organizations, institutions, as well as social and political forces are continuing to operate in “business-as-usual” mode.
+The narratives, metaphors, paradigms, and structures that lay the foundations of the current reality are unraveling — unraveling at an unforeseen pace; nonetheless, organizations, institutions as well as social and political forces are continuing to operate in a “business-as-usual” mode.
 We are at a transition point in our evolution that Yeats described so prophetically in The Second Coming:

 Things fall apart; the centre cannot hold;

 Mere anarchy is loosed upon the world,

 The blood-dimmed tide is loosed, and everywhere